hamed-farag/tune8/packages/frontend/src/services/README.md

 - **Tree-shakable** - only import what you need
 - **Backward compatibility** with legacy service object
 - **Advanced search functionality** with debouncing and intelligent fallback
+- **Random content display** with curated search terms for ContentGrid
 - **Multi-content type support** (podcasts, music, artists, albums, movies, TV shows)
 - **RTL language support** for Arabic and other right-to-left languages
 - **Responsive design** optimized for mobile and desktop usage